wec22/map-game/README.md

 # map-game
 A VERY simple turn based rpg coded in c.  originally created as a final project for my high school c class.

-Currently only runs on linux???
+Currently only runs on linux???h

 Outdated windows port is available if requested